Pat LaFontaine: Back to the NHL

 On June 7, 2006, the Islanders announced that Pat LaFontaine would return to the Islanders as Senior Advisor to the Owner.
 This was short-lived, however, as LaFontaine resigned in protest only six weeks later on July 18, the same day that Neil Smith was fired by the Islanders.

-In March 2006, Pat LaFontaine's #16 was retired by the Buffalo Sabres and raised to the rafters of the First Niagara Center (formerly HSBC Arena), joining other Sabre legends Gilbert Perreault, Rick Martin, and Rene Robert (a.k.a.
-The French Connection), Tim Horton and Danny Gare.
+In March 2006, Pat LaFontaine's no. 16 jersey was retired by the Buffalo Sabres and raised to the rafters of HSBC Arena (now KeyBank Center), joining other Sabres legends Gilbert Perreault, Rick Martin, and René Robert (collectively known as the The French Connection), Tim Horton and Danny Gare.

 During the 2010 Stanley Cup playoffs, LaFontaine appeared in an NHL cross-promotional commercial for Honda, featuring Neal Broten, Mike Richter constructing a pond hockey rink and playing a pick-up game with neighborhood children.

 As of 2010, LaFontaine works as a commentator for MSG Network Rangers broadcasts.

 On November 13, 2013, LaFontaine was announced to be the new President of Hockey Operations for the Buffalo Sabres.
 On March 1, 2014, Pat LaFontaine resigned his position as President of Hockey Operations with the club on Saturday after just over three months on the job to resume his previous role with the National Hockey League.